Gryllefjord

 The Andenes–Gryllefjord Ferry, is a car ferry service that runs during the summer to Andenes on the island of Andøya.
-The village is connected by road to the village of Torsken, about 4 km south, and to the larger community of Finnsnes, about 60 km east.
+The village is connected by road to the village of Torsken, about 4 km south, and to the town of Finnsnes, about 60 km east.

-The village was the administrative centre of the old municipality of Torsken which existed until 1 January 2020 when it was merged into Senja Municipality.
+The village was the administrative centre of the old Torsken Municipality which existed until 1 January 2020 when it was merged into Senja Municipality.

-There is one nursing home (as of 2021).
+There is one nursing home in the village (as of 2021).